devopsdays/devopsdays-web/content/events/2024-geneva/program/implementing-devops-and-foss-at-icrc.md

 Speakers = ["delphine-pastorel","aymeric-asselineau","frederic-deniger","john-esplana"]
 +++

-This presentation will provide an overview of the ICRC's FOSS-based products and its digital transformation journey, to address end functional, technical, security and data protection requirements, and provide DevOps based on a full stack of opensource solutions, sustainable for ICRC and non-ICRC partners.
+This presentation will provide an overview of the ICRC's FOSS-based products and its digital transformation journey, to address functional, technical, security and data protection requirements, and provide DevOps based on a full stack of opensource solutions, sustainable for ICRC and non-ICRC partners.

 The talk will be in French and English